Swiss Cottage

 Overview

 The Swiss Cottage sits on a gentle rise just outside the heritage town of Cahir, overlooking the emerald banks of the River Suir.
-Its thatched roof and timber‑clad walls give the impression of a fairy‑tale treehouse, while the surrounding gardens burst with roses, vines and the occasional wildflower.
-The site is managed by Heritage Ireland and is open to the public from early spring to early autumn, offering guided tours that reveal the cottage’s romantic past and its painstaking restoration.
+Its thatched roof and timber‑clad walls give the impression of a fairy‑tale treehouse, while the surrounding gardens burst with roses, vines and occasional wildflowers.
+Managed by Heritage Ireland, the site is open from early spring to early autumn and can only be explored on a guided tour.

 History

-The Butler family used the cottage for picnics, small soirées and hunting parties, but they never slept there.
-After the estate changed hands, the building fell into disrepair during the 20th century, serving as a horse shelter in the 1980s.
+In the 1960s a Canadian family lived in the building for two decades, after which it fell into dereliction and was even used as a horse shelter.
 A joint effort by the Irish State and an American philanthropist rescued the structure, and a major restoration in the 1980s–1990s returned it to its former splendour.
-Irish couturier Sybil Connolly supervised the interior decoration, ensuring that the hand‑painted wallpapers, Venetian glass and period furniture were faithfully reinstated.
+Irish couturier Sybil Connolly supervised the interior decoration, ensuring that the hand‑painted Parisian wallpaper (from the Dufour factory) and period furnishings were faithfully reinstated.
+Today the cottage remains a rare example of early‑19th‑century decorative arts in Ireland.

 What to See & Do

-• Spiral staircase – A graceful, wooden helix that leads visitors from the ground‑floor kitchen up to the intimate upstairs rooms.
+• Spiral staircase – A graceful wooden helix that links the ground‑floor kitchen to the intimate upstairs rooms.

-• Balconied rooms – Small upstairs chambers open onto tiny balconies draped with climbing roses and twisted vines, offering picturesque views of the surrounding countryside.
+• Balconied rooms – Small upstairs chambers open onto tiny balconies draped with climbing roses and vines, offering picturesque views of the countryside.

 Practical Information